AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 ```
 [morse]
-speed = 20            ; Approximate speed in WPM
+speed = 20                          ; approximate speed in WPM
-frequency = 900       ; Morse Telemetry Frequency in Hz
+frequency = 900                     ; morse Telemetry Frequency in Hz
-amplitude = 4096      ; Morse Telemetry Amplitude (relative level)
+amplitude = 4096                    ; morse Telemetry Amplitude (relative level)
-idfrequency = 746     ; Morse ID Frequency in Hz
+idfrequency = 746                   ; morse ID Frequency in Hz
-idamplitude = 768     ; Morse ID Amplitude (relative level)
+idamplitude = 768                   ; morse ID Amplitude (relative level)
 ```
 Note that `frequency` and `amplitude` would set the parameters for telemetry messages, whereas `idfrequency` and `idamplitude` would set the parameters specifically for identification (and they do not need to be the same).

 ## Nodes Stanza
-The `[nodes]` stanza is a list of nodes, their IP addresses, port and "NONE" or "NO" for non-remote base (normal) nodes.
+The `[nodes]` stanza is a list of nodes, their IP addresses, port and `NONE` or `NO` for non-remote base (normal) nodes.
 The nodes stanza is used to identify which node is mapped to which Internet call and to determine the destination to send the call to.

-If you are using automatic update for AllStarLink (public) nodes, no Allstar link nodes should be defined here.
+If you are using automatic update for AllStarLink (public) nodes, no AllStarLink nodes should be defined here.
 Only place a definition for your local nodes (on your local LAN behind the same NAT router), private (off of AllStarLink) nodes, and remote base nodes here.

 Sample:

 ```
 [nodes]
-1000 = radio@127.0.0.1/1000,NONE               ; Private hub on this server
+1000 = radio@127.0.0.1/1000,NONE               ; private hub on this server
-1001 = radio@host.domain.com/1001,NONE         ; Private node on another server
+1001 = radio@host.domain.com/1001,NONE         ; private node on another server
-2501 = radio@127.0.0.1/2501,NONE               ; Public node on this server
+2501 = radio@127.0.0.1/2501,NONE               ; public node on this server
-2502 = radio@127.0.0.1/2502,NONE               ; Another public node on this server
+2502 = radio@127.0.0.1/2502,NONE               ; another public node on this server
-2503 = radio@192.168.1.20:4570/2503,NONE       ; Public node behind the same NAT router
+2503 = radio@192.168.1.20:4570/2503,NONE       ; public node behind the same NAT router
-1998 = radio@127.0.0.1/1999,Y                  ; Remote base node on this server
+1998 = radio@127.0.0.1/1999,Y                  ; remote base node on this server
 ```

-For remote base nodes, replace the "NONE" with "Y" or "YES".
+For remote base nodes, replace the `NONE` with `Y` or `YES`.
 Once designated as a remote base, that node will only allow **one connection** (link) for use, command, and control.

 The `[nodes]` stanza performs a function similar to an OS hosts file.
 When looking up node information, `app_rpt` looks in the `[nodes]` stanza first then searches (what could be called the Allstar DNS) the `/var/lib/asterisk/rpt_extnodes` file.